grongierisc/FHIR-HL7v2-SQL-Demo/README.md

 Ready to use demo of an FHIR Server with :
 * HL7v2 transformation to the FHIR Server
-* Serving binary file with $binary operation
+* FHIR Server query in SQL

 ![alt text](https://raw.githubusercontent.com/grongierisc/FHIRAndHL7Demo/master/misc/FHIRHL7v2Demo.png)

 ## Prerequisites

 Can be used on Intersystems IRIS For Health.

-For docker, add your licence key in "misc/iris.key"

 ### Installing